kobiton/docs/CONTRIBUTING.md

 ## Hide a page from search

 By default, all `.adoc` files in the `modules` directory are searchable on Kobiton Docs using the [Antora Lunr Extension](https://gitlab.com/antora/antora-lunr-extension).
 To hide a page from search results, add the `:noindex:` attribute to the page's metadata.
-For example:

 ```asciidoc
 = Generate an API token